7 Best Equipment Financing Companies and Loan Options

 • Must demonstrate a need for funds

-• Requires an unlimited personal guarantee
+• Owners with 20% or more equity must provide an unlimited personal guarantee

 Best for Traditional Equipment Loan: Bank of America